andres-manzano/andres-manzano/README.md

 # Hello everyone!
 I'm Andres Manzano👋
-I'm from Colombia.

 ## About me:
-I'm passionate about **AI and Data Science**.

-I'm bilingual (Spanish and English).
-I like to learn languages and in the future I would like to speak fluent German, French and Japanesse.

-My majors are **Economics and International Business** and **International Marketing and Advertising** at Icesi University.

-I'm certified in Azure Clod:
+My passion lies in Artificial Intelligence and Data Science/Machine Learning.
+I enjoy building scalable solutions that create real-world impact.
+With two years of experience in IT consulting, my expertise spans cloud-based AI architectures, data processing, and ML systems—applying best practices to deliver efficient and reliable results.

+I enjoy working with cloud platforms (primarily Azure, but also AWS and GCP), FastAPI, LangChain, and OpenAI.
+I’m constantly exploring new tools and pushing the limits of what AI can do.
+For me, every project is an opportunity to learn, iterate, and grow.

+I love learning new things about AI and Data Science, finding new ways to apply them in real-world scenarios.
+I continuously challenge myself to improve—each project represents a step forward in my knowledge, skills, and career.

+Azure Certifications:
-- Azure AI Engineer Associate
+✅ Microsoft Certified: Azure AI Engineer Associate
-- Azure Data Scientist Associate
-- Azure AI Fundamentals
-- Azure Fundamentals
-- Azure Data Fundamentals
-- Security, Compliance, and Identity Fundamentals

-Every day, I'm improving my skills, so that I'm learning about topics related to AI, Generative AI, Machine Learning, Deep Learning, and Cloud Computing.
+✅ Microsoft Certified: Azure Data Scientist Associate ✅ Four Fundamentals: Azure AI Fundamentals (AI-900), Azure Data Fundamentals (DP-900), Azure Fundamentals (AZ-900), Security, Compliance & Identity Fundamentals (SC-900)

+I like languages.
+I speak Spanish (mother tongue), English and I'm learning German.

 ## Contact: